Details Panel Customization in Unreal Engine

 };

-Defining a structure like this allows UE’s property panel to automatically create corresponding types and substructure members, completely avoiding the need to write creation code for each property.
-The creation process is also very simple, requiring only the use of the PropertyEditor module to create an SStructureDetailsView in a certain Slate class’s Construct method.
+Just define a structure like this, and the UE property panel will create the corresponding types and sub-structure members, completely avoiding the need to write creation code for each property.
+The creation method is also very simple; just create an SStructureDetailsView in the Construct of a certain Slate class through the PropertyEditor module.

-First, you need to include the PropertyEditor module in build.cs, and then you can create it using PropertyEditor:
+First, include the PropertyEditor module in build.cs, and then you will be able to create it through PropertyEditor:

 1